Report from the Interim Director of Policy, Strategy and Engagement.

 Cabinet in July 2027.

-During the meeting the Leader confirmed that four changes were to
+During the meeting the Leader confirmed that 4 changes were to be

 - Measure Reference P4 (Deliver at least 50 enforcement interventions, including formal warnings, FPNs and notices) – amended to include specific reference to the Street Safe Team.

-- Measure Reference P31 (Increase the proportion of waste sent for reuse (recycling and composting) to 45%) and P16 (Plant at least 500 trees across the borough) – amended the Cabinet Member from Finance and Community Safety to Street Scene and Green Spaces.
+- Measure Reference P31 (Increase the proportion of waste sent for reuse (recycling and composting) to 45%) and P16 (Plant at least 500 trees across the Borough) – amended from the Cabinet Member from Finance and Community Safety to Street Scene and Green Spaces.

 Councillor Williams, Cabinet Member for Transport, Jobs and the

-twelve Ward Road Safety Plans and to complete the designs for five
+Ward Road Safety Plans and to complete the designs for 5 pedestrian

-the town centre with the new Central Library set to open along with
+Centre with the new Central Library set to open along with the

 Councillor Cusworth, Deputy Leader and Cabinet Member for Children